aidanhopper/dotfiles/README.md

 - Add checks to setup script to not run redundant commands.
 - Add more distros to setup script.
 - Improve dwm keybinds.
-- Make autosetup script for glibc voidlinux iso with encrypted LUKS and separate home partition.
+- Make autosetup script for glibc Void Linux iso with encrypted LUKS and separate home partition.